-- Beyond Dual-Supervision: the Many Benefits of Annotator Rationales for Relevance Judgments.
+- The Many Benefits of Annotator Rationales for Relevance Judgments.

-In Proceedings of the Twenty-Sixth International Joint Conference on Artificial Intelligence (IJCIA): Sister Conference Best Paper Track, 2017. (to appear)
+In Proceedings of the Twenty-Sixth International Joint Conference on Artificial Intelligence (IJCIA): Sister Conference Best Paper Track, 2017. [ pdf ]

 - Why Is That Relevant?
 Collecting Annotator Rationales for Relevance Judgments.